• Intranet

 The key to protecting yourself from scams is prevention, rather than cure.
 Once you have lost money to a scam, it is usually very difficult to get your money back.
 For this reason, you should familiarise yourself with some of the common types of scams.

-Remember, if you are not sure if it is a scam, contact us to Get Legal Help before you send any money or give out your personal details.
+REMEMBER: if you are not sure whether it is a scam, do some research using the resources on this page before you send any money or give out your personal details.

 Guides